hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 :::

-This section describes how to get up and running with PRISM Cloud Agent.
+This section describes how to get started with the PRISM Cloud Agent.

 :::caution